Paraphraser/PiBuilder/README.md

 	- Will not have had to think about configuring `iotstack_backup`.

 * If you decide to install IOTstackBackup then you will need to think about all those things.
-* Once you have obtained an "app key" for Dropbox, have established an `rclone` remote to talk to Dropbox, and have configured IOTstackBackup to use that remote, you will probably expect to be able to rebuild a Raspberry Pi and restore your IOTstack from a backup.
+* Once you have obtained an "app key" for Dropbox, have established an `rclone` remote to talk to Dropbox, and have configured IOTstackBackup to use that remote, you will expect to be able to take backups, and then restore those backups on your Raspberry Pi.
+And you will…
-* To be able to restore, you **must** have the `rclone` and `iotstack_backup` configurations in place.
+* … until you rebuild your Raspberry Pi.
+To be able to restore after a rebuild, you **must** have the `rclone` and `iotstack_backup` configurations in place.
 You either need to:

-	- recreate those (eg obtain a new Dropbox app key), or
+	- recreate those by hand (and obtain a new Dropbox app key), or
-	- recover them from somewhere (eg another RPi), or
+	- recover them from somewhere else (eg another RPi), or
-	- make sure they are in the right place to be copied into place automatically as part of your RPi rebuild process.
+	- make sure they are in the right place for this build process to be able to copy them into place automatically at the right time.

 * This repo assumes the last option: you have saved the `rclone` and `iotstack_backup` configuration files into the `support` subdirectory.
 * Of course, in order to have saved those configurations in the `support` subdirectory, you will first have had to have set them up and tested them.